PROVIDING FREE TENNIS LESSONS TO DISADVANTAGED KIDS

 Niske Blake, LTHS Teacher, Lau Welnew Tribal High School

-With our recent expansion to the “Westshore Communities”, adding 4 elementary schools and the Westshore Recreation Centre, we now service all of Victoria.
+With our recent expansion to the “Westshore Communities”, adding 7 elementary schools and the Westshore Recreation Centre, we now service all of the Capital Regional District (Greater Victoria).
 From Sidney to Sooke.

 HELP KATS HELP KIDS